MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 * [Receipt card Node.js](/javascript/api/botframework-schema/receiptcard?view=botbuilder-ts-latest&preserve-view=true)
 * [Receipt card C#](/dotnet/api/microsoft.bot.schema.receiptcard?view=botbuilder-dotnet-stable&preserve-view=true)

-## Signin card
+## Sign in card

-The signin card in Teams is similar to the signin card in the Bot Framework except that the signin card in Teams only supports two actions `signin` and `openUrl`.
+The sign in card in Teams is similar to the sign in card in the Bot Framework except that the sign in card in Teams only supports two actions `signin` and `openUrl`.

 The log in action can be used from any card in Teams, not just the log in card.
 For more information, see [Teams authentication flow for bots](~/bots/how-to/authentication/auth-flow-bot.md).